Skip to main content

 Regulatory Detail

 AHK-Cu does not appear on any FDA 503A or 503B bulk drug substances list.
 It has no NDA, BLA, or IND.
 It has never been nominated for FDA evaluation.
-Compounding pharmacies cannot legally compound AHK-Cu for human use under current FDA regulations.
+Because it is not on any bulk list, it falls outside the pathways for compounded human use, and pharmacies that prepare it for patients face FDA enforcement risk.
 Available only as a research-use or cosmetic ingredient.

 What do these terms mean?